Jammu Praja Parishad: Jammu agitation (1949–1953)

-By this time, the Bharatiya Jana Sangh was formed in Delhi to champion Hindu nationalist politics, and the Praja Parishad became its affiliate in Jammu and Kashmir.
-Even though Jana Sangh won only 3 seats in the Indian Parliament in the 1951–52 general elections, Shyama Prasad Mukherjee was a powerful leader, commanding a big block of support from various opposition parties.
+By this time, the Bharatiya Jana Sangh had been formed in Delhi to promote Hindu nationalism, and the Praja Parishad became its affiliate in Jammu and Kashmir.
+Although Jana Sangh won only 3 seats in the Indian Parliament in the 1951–52 general elections, Shyama Prasad Mukherjee was a powerful leader, commanding a big block of support from various opposition parties.
 The Party and Mukherjee took up the cause of Jammu with vigour.
-The Praja Parishad submitted a memorandum to the President of India in June 1952, calling for full integration and staged a big demonstration outside the Indian Parliament.
+The Praja Parishad submitted a memorandum to the President of India in June 1952 calling for full integration, and staged a large demonstration outside the Indian Parliament.
 The Hindu Mahasabha Member of Parliament N. C. Chatterjee ridiculed the autonomy of Jammu and Kashmir as a "Republic within a Republic."

 In order to break the constitutional deadlock, the National Conference was invited to send a delegation to Delhi.
-The 1952 Delhi Agreement was formulated to settle the extent of applicability of the Indian Constitution to the state.
-Following this, the Constituent Assembly abolished the monarchy in Kashmir, and adopted an elected Head of State (Sadr-i Riyasat).
-However, the Assembly was slow to implement the remaining measures agreed in the Delhi Agreement.
+The 1952 Delhi Agreement was intended to settle the extent of applicability of the Indian Constitution to the state.
+Following this, the Constituent Assembly abolished the monarchy in Kashmir, and adopted an elected Head of State (Sadr-i Riyasat), but was slow to implement the remaining measures agreed in the Delhi Agreement.

-The Praja Parishad undertook a civil disobedience campaign for a third time in November 1952, which again led to repression by the state government.
-The Parishad accused Abdullah of communalism (sectarianism), favouring the Muslim interests in the state and sacrificing the interests of the others.
+The Praja Parishad engaged in a civil disobedience campaign for a third time in November 1952, which again led to repression by the state government.
+The Parishad accused Abdullah of communalism (sectarianism), favouring Muslim interests in the state and sacrificing the interests of the others.
 The Jana Sangh joined hands with the Hindu Mahasabha and Ram Rajya Parishad to launch a parallel agitation in Delhi.
-In May 1953, Shyama Prasad Mukherjee made a bid to enter Jammu and Kashmir, citing his rights as an Indian citizen to visit any part of the country.
-Abdullah prohibited his entry and promptly arrested him when he attempted.
+In May 1953, Shyama Prasad Mukherjee attempted to enter Jammu and Kashmir, citing his rights as an Indian citizen to visit any part of the country.
+Abdullah prohibited his entry, and arrested him when he attempted.
 An estimated 10,000 activists were imprisoned in Jammu, Punjab and Delhi, including Members of Parliament.
-Unfortunately, Mukherjee died in detention on 23 June 1953, leading to an uproar in India and precipitating a crisis that spiralled out of control.
-Sheikh Abdullah lost majority within his five-member Cabinet.
-He was dismissed from the post of Prime Minister and put in prison, by the orders of Sadr-i Riyasat Karan Singh.
+Mukherjee died in detention on 23 June 1953, leading to an uproar in India and precipitating an escalating crisis.
+Sheikh Abdullah lost his majority within his five-member cabinet, and was subsequently dismissed from the post of Prime Minister and imprisoned on the orders of Sadr-i Riyasat Karan Singh.